bugzyGeek/DependencyInjection.Toolkit/README.md

 using DependencyInjectionToolkit.DependencyInjection.Factory;

 var services = new ServiceCollection();
-services.Initialize(); // This will register all the services marked with AddService attribute
+services.Initialize(); // This is an extension method that will register all the services marked with AddService attribute
 ```

 The `Initialize` method will scan all the assemblies in your project and find all the classes marked with `AddService` attribute.
 It will then register them as services and factories in the service collection.